In this guide we’ll take a look at the best portable air conditioners for the UK market.

 All the settings can be controlled via the top control panel or by the included remote control.
 This unit comes with a window kit for venting, so it is ready to set up and use with no additional components required.

-The De’Longhi PAC AN98 ECO Real Feel Portable Air Conditioner is great for if you need to cool a large room as well as control humidity levels.
+The De’Longhi PAC AN98 ECO is the best portable air conditioner for the UK market and is perfect for if you need to cool a large room as well as control humidity levels.

 The Sealey SAC9001 Air Conditioner/Dehumidifier is efficient, adjustable and can be used as a dehumidifier and air conditioner.

-This unit provides powerful cooling and is rated at 9000 BTU.
+This mobile air conditioner provides powerful cooling and is rated at 9000 BTU.
 The unit has both low and high fan speeds and a dehumidifier function.
 The unit can run as a dehumidifier which can reduce the effects of damp and condensation.
-The unit has a programmable target so you can set the temperature between 17-30 degrees and it will automatically work achieve this.
+The portable air conditioner unit has a programmable target so you can set the temperature between 17-30 degrees and it will automatically work achieve this.
 The unit can be controlled via the panel or the included remote control.

-The unit comes with a window hose and window kit so is ready to use out of the box.
+The mobile air conditioner comes with a window hose and window kit so is ready to use out of the box.

-This is a powerful air conditioner that can also be used as a dehumidifier to reduce condensation.
+This is a powerful and portable air conditioner that can also be used as a dehumidifier to reduce condensation.

 The Pifco P40013 Portable Air Conditioner, 9000 BTU has a range of settings to provide a comfortable environment whatever the weather.

-This unit is rated at 9000 BTU and the temperature range is 18-32 degrees.
+This portable air conditioner is rated at 9000 BTU and the temperature range is 18-32 degrees.
 This unit has 2 fan speeds and a breeze mode.
 The breeze mode simulates a more natural breeze which makes a room comfortably cool rather than providing an icy blast.

 This portable air conditioner features a 24-hour timer programmable in increments.
 All these settings can be controlled via the top panel or included a remote control.
 The unit has easy glide rolling wheels making it very convenient if you have multiple rooms you want to cool down.